 Auckland Art Gallery Toi o Tāmaki is a cultural leader in Aotearoa New Zealand.
-Its purpose is to be a creative catalyst for art and ideas, offering transformational experiences that strengthen and enrich communities.
-The Gallery's vision is to be the home of art for Auckland, its people and visitors from its internationally-recognised award-winning building.
-Established in 1888, the Gallery holds a preeminent collection of New Zealand art and a significant collection of international art presented alongside a dynamic programme of temporary exhibitions, public engagement and outreach activities.
+Our purpose is to be a creative catalyst for art and ideas, offering transformational experiences that strengthen and enrich communities.
+Our vision is to be the home of art for Auckland, its people, and visitors from our internationally recognised award-winning building.
+Established in 1888, the Gallery holds a pre-eminent collection of New Zealand art and a significant collection of international art presented alongside a dynamic programme of temporary exhibitions, events and outreach activities.

 He kōrero mōu: About you

 You are a passionate and qualified art educator with current knowledge of visual arts and art history education.
 An excellent and engaging communicator, you are skilled at connecting diverse audiences with a range of art, from historical to contemporary.
 You will be skilled at creating and leading a team to deliver innovative, engaging art-focused learning programmes and online resources.

 You will already have experience in successfully implementing and evaluating educational programmes.
 You will be able to demonstrate knowledge of the processes of learning and the New Zealand curriculum, with a strong understanding of the requirements of teaching students from early childhood right through to tertiary level.

 You will bring excellent relationship building skills with demonstrated influencing skills, along with a strong track record of successfully achieving outcomes through developing and empowering your team.
 In support of Auckland Art Gallery’s commitment to Te Tiriti o Waitangi you will demonstrate a desire to build a strong understanding of our Māori Responsiveness framework to support initiatives and continue to build capability and confidence within your team.

 - Teaching qualification for school-aged learners, with experience in visual arts, education, or art history